Other Puzzle Categories

 Robert Hendershott (b.1898 d.2005) actually attended the 1904 fair and compiled a seminal catalog listing scads of memorabilia from the fair.
 I borrowed a copy from my library, but sadly it did not mention the Key, nor any other puzzle beyond the Up-To-You glass dexterity puzzle.

-Here is another interesting puzzle from the Expo I saw (I don't have this) - it's a pair of coins with slots in them.
-I found a U.S. patent describing the puzzle and the method of [un]linking them with a (missing) strap: 748245 - Willey & Barton 1903
+Here is another interesting puzzle from the Expo - it's a pair of coins with slots in them.
+I obtained a set including the strap!
+I found a U.S. patent describing the puzzle and the method of [un]linking them with the strap: 748245 - Willey & Barton 1903

 1915